mariusarvinte/deep-llr-quantization/README.md

 # deep-llr-quantization
 Source code for the "Deep Log-Likelihood Ratio Quantization" paper submitted to EUSIPCO 2019.

-Marius Arvinte, Ahmed H. Tewfik and Sriram Vishwanath University of Texas at Austin
+**Marius Arvinte, Ahmed H. Tewfik and Sriram Vishwanath**, University of Texas at Austin.

 # Instructions